Stephen Bienko

-Stephen Bienko is an American coach and athlete.
-He is best known as the founding Director of the Institute of Athletic Performance, the former largest franchise owner of the College Hunks Hauling Junk brand, and holding the Villanova University discus throw record for eight years.
+Stephen Bienko is an American businessman and athlete.
+He is best known as co-founder and CEO of The 42U, a student-athlete development and personal branding company.
+He is also the founding Director of the Institute of Athletic Performance, the former largest franchise owner of the College Hunks Hauling Junk brand.

 Early life

 Bienko grew up in Green Township, New Jersey, and was a three-sport star during high school at the Delbarton School, where he graduated in 1994.

-He attended the United States Air Force Academy and was a member of its football team.
-He graduated from Villanova University, Pennsylvania. where he competed as a decathlete and held the school record in the discus at 172 ft 11 in from 1998 - 2005.
+Bienko attended the United States Air Force Academy and was a member of its football team.
+He later graduated from Villanova University, Pennsylvania. where he competed as a decathlete and held the school record in the discus from 1998 to 2005.

+Career

+New Jersey State Police

-Bienko began his professional career in the New Jersey State Police.
-His positions have included: Director of Marketing at Kennedy Funding, Inc.; a State Trooper with the NJ State Police working in the Alcoholic Beverage Control Special Task Force Unit; Senior Vice President at SequentialT; CEO of Fownders, Founding Director of the Institute of Athletic Performance (IAP), which became partners with Parisi's and Director of Communications at Doyle Management Group.
+Following his graduation from Villanova University, Bienko began his professional career with the New Jersey State Police, serving as a state trooper assigned to the Alcoholic Beverage Control Special Task Force Unit.